On the Mordell-Weil Ranks of supersingular abelian varieties over $\mathbb{Z}_p^2$-extensions: The bound on the Mordell--Weil rank

-\begin{remark} Let $A$ be an abelian variety over a number field $F$ with good ordinary reduction at all the primes above $p$ in $F$.
+where the direct sum runs over all the prime $\ell$ of $E$ above $p$ and $T_\ell (A)$ is a free $\mathcal{O}_\ell$-module of rank $2$ where $\mathcal{O}_\ell$ is the completion of $\mathcal{O}_E$ at $\ell$.
+Then, it was proved in \cite[Section 3.3]{LP20} that there exists a basis of $\mathbb{D}_{\cris,\gq}(T_\ell (A))$ where the action of $\varphi$ is given a matrix of the form $ $ for some $a_{\ell,\gq} \in p\mathcal{O}_\ell$ and $b_{\ell,\gq} \in \mathcal{O}_\ell^\times$.
+If we assume that $a_{\ell,\gq}=0$ for all $\ell$ and $\gq \in \{\gp,\gp^c\}$, both matrices $C_\gq$ will be block anti-diagonal and theorem \ref{thm:Main2} holds. \begin{remark} Let $A$ be an abelian variety over a number field $F$ with good ordinary reduction at all the primes above $p$ in $F$.
 Let $F_\infty$ be a uniform admissible $p$-adic extension of $F$ of dimension $d \geq 2$.
 In this context, assume that the Selmer group over $F_\infty$ is cotorison over the corresponding Iwasawa algebra.
-Under the strong hypothesis of the $\mathfrak{M}_H(G)$-conjecture, Hung and Lim gives an explicit bound on the growth of the Mordell--Weil rank of $A$ along $F_\infty$ (see \cite[Theorem 3.1]{HL20}).
+Under the stronger hypothesis of the $\mathfrak{M}_H(G)$-conjecture, Hung and Lim give an explicit bound on the growth of the Mordell--Weil rank of $A$ along $F_\infty$ (see \cite[Theorem 3.1]{HL20}).
 In the case of a supersingular elliptic curve, they also give an explicit bound for the Mordell--Weil rank of $E$ along the $\Zp^2$-extension of a quadratic imaginary field where $p$ splits (see \cite[Theorem 6.3, Conjecture 2]{HL20}). {Under the same assumptions, in the recent work \cite{ray2021asymptotic}, A. Ray proved stronger bounds for the Mordell--Weil rank of an elliptic curve with good ordinary reduction at all the primes above $p$ along the noncommutative extension $F(E[p^\infty])$ (see \cite[Theorem 2.5 and Remark 2.6]{ray2021asymptotic}.} Therefore, it is a natural question to generalize {those} result in the supersingular case when $F_\infty$ is a $\Z_p^d$-extension over $F$ containing the cyclotomic extension $F_\cyc$.
 One might also ask if it is possible to remove this hypothesis on the $\mathfrak{M}_H(G)$-conjecture, or at least replace it with something weaker. {Another avenue to explore is the case of mixed reduction type.
 Let $E$ be an elliptic curve defined over a number field $F$ where $p$ splits completely.
 Suppose that $E$ has good reduction at primes above $p$.
 In \cite{leilimmordellweil}, Lei and Lim constructed multi-signed Selmer groups where they allow both ordinary or supersingular reduction at primes above $p$.
 Under the assumption that at least one prime is supersingular for $E$ and that the dual of the aforementioned Selmer groups are torsion over the appropriate Iwasawa algebra, they show \cite[Theorem 5.9]{leilimmordellweil} that the Mordell-Weil rank of $E$ stays bounded along the cyclotomic $\Zp$-extension of $F$.
 One may ask if this can be generalized to abelian varieties with mixed reduction type at primes above $p$ over more general extensions.} These are our future projects and needs further research.

 \end{remark}